Stephen King (soccer): Professional

 On January 18, 2008, King became the Maryland Terrapins' 22nd MLS draftee since its inception in 1996.
 The Chicago Fire selected him in the third round (40th overall).
 He made his MLS debut against Real Salt Lake on March 29, entering in the 54th minute., and made his first career start against the San Jose Earthquakes on April 12.

 King scored his first MLS goal against the New England Revolution on May 3.
 It was an unassisted goal in the 76th minute.

 On November 26, 2008, King was selected by Seattle Sounders FC in the fourth round of the 2008 MLS Expansion Draft.
-He made his Sounders debut on May 2, 2009 appearing as a substitute against his old club Chicago Fire.
+He made his Sounders debut on May 2, 2009, appearing as a substitute against his old club Chicago Fire FC.

 King was traded to D.C.
 United on April 30, 2010.
 Seattle received a second-round pick in the 2011 MLS SuperDraft in exchange.
 He made his debut for DC a day later in a 2–0 loss at home to the New York Red Bulls.
 King signed a new contract with D.C. on September 8, 2011.
 Terms were undisclosed.

 King was released by D.C.
 United on December 18, 2012.